Publish • Versions 6

 3.1.1 Domain Classification

 A convolutional neural network proposed by Kim was adopted in domain classification.
 Let be the d dimensional word embedding table, where v is the vocabulary size.
 Then sentence semantic representation of user query is obtained by looking up each word in W, where n is the number of words in this query.
 Then 1-D convolutional layer is adopted on X to extract n-gram feature.
-However, in a convolutional neural network (CNN), errors may happen in some cases containing several domains' description or domains' transition.
-For example, "The train is cheaper, but for the time, give me the information on the plane ticket."
+However, in a convolutional neural network (CNN) errors may happen in some cases containing several domains' descriptions.
+For example, "The train is cheaper, but to save time, give me airline flight schedules and flight timetables."
 Thus, for our online model, some rule strategies are used to deal with this misclassification problem by constructing a keyword list from both corpora and databases, e.g., city name list.

 3.1.2 Slot Filling